-- (c) the arrangement, selection and use of work equipment, particularly the factors of the machines, devices and apparatus and the way in which they are handled; - (d) the organisation of work processes and operations and the way in which these are combined; - (e) the level of training and information provided to young persons. - (4) Where a written assessment carried out in accordance with subsection (3) above shows the existence of risks to the safety, physical or mental health or development of young persons, appropriate surveillance and assessment of their health shall be provided at regular intervals by an examining medical practitioner. - (5) Notwithstanding the restrictions of section 20, in the assignment of duties to young persons particular account shall be taken of the physical capabilities of young persons, their curiosity, their tendency to take risks as a characteristic of their age, their tendency to mischief and their wish to perform the work of older people. - (6) An employer shall inform the young persons he employs and their parents of possible risks and all the measures being taken to ensure their health and safety.
+- (3) The assessment of the risks shall be made before young persons being their work and whenever there is a significant change in the working conditions and shall cover the following matters- - (a) the equipment and layout of the place and position of work; - (b) the nature, degree and duration of exposure to physical, biological or chemical factors, as such are described in Schedule 1. - (c) the arrangement, selection and use of work equipment, particularly the factors of the machines, devices and apparatus and the way in which they are handled; - (d) the organisation of work processes and the operations and the way in which these are combined; - (e) the level of training and information provided to young persons. - (4) Where a written assessment carried out in accordance with subsection (3) above shows the existence of risks to the safety, physical or mental health or development of young persons, appropriate surveillance and assessment of their health shall be provided a regular intervals by an examining medical practitioner. - (5) Notwithstanding the restrictions of section 20, in the assignment of duties to young persons particular account shall be taken of the physical capabilities of young persons, their curiosity, their tendency to take risks as a characteristic of their age, their tendency to mischief and their wish to perform the work of older people. - (6) An employer shall inform the young persons he employs and their parents of possible risks and all the measure being taken to ensure their health and safety.
 The safety representatives shall be informed of the work position and duties to be assigned to a young person who is to be employed or who is already employed. - (7) A young person shall receive training regarding safe methods of performing the work to which he is assigned.
 The young person shall, for a period of time depending on the work he undertakes, be under the guidance and supervision of an appropriately trained person.

-Susceptible nature of young persons - Restricted jobs.
+Susceptible nature of young persons - Restricted jobs (a)

-- 20. (1) An employer shall be required to take all necessary measures so that young persons employed by him are protected against any specific risks with regard to their safety, health and development, which may arise from their lack of experience, absence of awareness of existing or potential risks or from their immaturity. - (2) Without prejudice to the generality of the responsibilities referred to in subsection (1) above, an employer who employs young persons shall be required to take into account that the following are particularly included in the works likely to entail specific risks for young persons, within the meaning of subsection (1) above- - (a) work involving harmful exposure of young persons to the physical, biological and chemical factors referred to in Part A of Schedule 1, and

-Part A of Schedule 1, and

-(b) processes and works referred to in Part P of Schedule 1.

-- (b) processes and works referred to in Part B of Schedule 1. - (3) Young persons shall be prohibited from engaging in - - (a) work which is objectively beyond their physical, mental, or psychological capacities; - (b) work involving harmful exposure to factors which are toxic or carcinogenic or cause heritable genetic damage, or harm to the unborn child or which in any other way chronically affect human health;
+- 20. (1) An employer shall be require to take all necessary measures so that young persons employed by him are protected against any specific risks with regard to their safety, health and development, which may arise from their lack of experience, absence of awareness of existing or potential risks or from their immaturity. - (2) Without prejudice to the generality of the responsibilities referred to in subsection (1) above, an employer who employs young persons shall be required to take into account that the following are particularly included in the works likely to entail specific risks for young persons, within the meaning of subsection (1) above- - (a) work involving harmful exposure of young persons to the physical, biological and chemical factors referred to in Part A of Schedule 1, and - (b) processes and works referred to in Part B of Schedule 1. - (3) Young persons shall be prohibited from engaging in- - (a) work which is objectively beyond their physical, mental or psychological capacities; - (b) work involving harmful exposure to factors which are toxic or carcinogenic or cause heritable genetic damage, or harm to the unborn child or which in any other way chronically affect human health; - (c) work involving harmful exposure to radiation; - (d) work involving the risk of accidents which it may be assumed cannot be recognised or avoided by young persons owing to the insufficient attention to safety or lack of experience or training; or